corda/corda/docs/source/running-the-demos.rst

 *************************************

 Preliminaries
-    - Ensure that there are a number of live trades with another party financial products that are covered under the ISDA SIMM agreement (if none, then use the demo to enter some simple trades as described below).
+    - Ensure that there are a number of live trades with another party based on financial products that are covered under the ISDA SIMM agreement (if none, then use the demo to enter some simple trades as described below).

 Initial Margin Agreement Process